Skip to main content

 About Island Green Power

-Established in 2013, Island Green Power is a leading developer of utility-scale solar projects and battery energy systems.
+Established in 2013, Island Green Power (IGP) is a leading developer of utility-scale solar projects and battery energy systems.
 IGP delivers renewable energy solutions that create lasting value for the communities it serves, protecting the environment while fostering economic growth and energy independence.

 Since launch, it has successfully delivered more than 34 solar projects worldwide that have generated more than 3 GW of energy capacity.
 This includes 20 solar projects in the UK.
 These range in size from below 5 MW to Nationally Significant Infrastructure Projects such as Cottam Solar Project, currently the UK’s largest consented solar project.
 Cottam will generate 600 MW of clean, renewable and secure electricity and includes 600 MW of battery storage that will store then release energy.